 Mardi Gras Pound Cake, Mardi Gras isn’t the same without some version of King Cake!
-This cream cheese and cinnamon filled pound cake and vibrant Mardi Gras colored sugars to garnish is my take on the classic.
+This

 After I realized I haven’t shared a Mardi Gras Pound Cake recipe with you, I got so excited formulating how I wanted to make it.

 Traditional King Cake is made with a yeast dough and flavored with cinnamon and vanilla.
 They are much like cinnamon rolls except shaped differently and decorated with colored sugar.
-Alternately, King Cakes are now filled with chocolate, cream cheese, praline, and fruit fillings.
+Alternately, King Cakes are now filled with chocolate,

 The problem I have with most store-bought King Cakes is that they’re dry.
 Dry King Cake and dry cinnamon rolls is the worst!
 Therefore, I made a traditional Mardi Gras King Cake that is moist and decadent.
 You’ll really like it if you’re looking for a classic king cake recipe.

 For the cake, I started with one of my favorite basic pound cake recipes.
 Eggs are the only leavener in this traditional recipe.
 It does not contain baking soda or baking powder in it.
 Therefore, the recipe as written below is correct.